 Neglecting Accessibility

-Accessibility should never be an afterthought in web design.
 A responsive site must also be accessible to everyone, including people with disabilities.

 Ignoring Load Times